Former NFL star Chad Johnson says he saved money by living inside Cincinnati Bengals stadium for two years - KTVZ

 Despite earning millions throughout his career, Johnson says he was never tempted to splash out on expensive clothes and fast cars.

-He claims he never bought real jewelery during his career and, to this day, the 45-year-old says he doesn’t see the point in getting carried away with his fortune.
+He claims he never bought real jewelry during his career and, to this day, the 45-year-old says he doesn’t see the point in getting carried away with his fortune.

 “There is nothing I can buy that’s bigger than my name alone,” he said, estimating that he saved over 80% of his playing salary.